intersystems-community/irisdemo-demo-kafka/Notes.md

 - https://docs.confluent.io/current/streams/developer-guide/datatypes.html

+# Get a report of the processing status

+SELECT
+ %ProcessingStatus, count(ID)
+FROM corebanking.AllObjects
+group by  %ProcessingStatus

-Get a customer with many movements
+# Get a customer with many movements

 select Account->AccountNumber, count(ID) as movements